Making a withdrawal

 To apply for retirement withdrawal, return the completed Booster KiwiSaver Scheme Retirement Withdrawal Form either to us or your financial adviser.

-You can withdraw all or some of your KiwiSaver account balance when you reach the qualification age for New Zealand superannuation, currently 65.
+You can withdraw all or some of your KiwiSaver savings when you reach the qualification age for New Zealand superannuation, currently 65.

 If you've transferred funds from an Australian-complying superannuation scheme to a KiwiSaver scheme, you can withdraw these transferred funds when you meet both the following conditions.
 You must: